Kenya Airways to Seek Funds For Restructuring

 “There’s already quite some interest in [Kenya Airways] because of our unique hub position, our investment in Africa.
 So people have come to the table with different ideas,” he said.

 “We will have to take those ideas, looking at what our requirement is, and decide what works for us.”

 Kenya Airways last went to the markets in 2011 with a $3.65bn capital raising.
 It has made a loss in each of the past three years, including Ks25.7bn ($255m) in the year to March 2015, the largest in the country’s corporate history.

 The average load factor fell to 63.8 per cent, about 15 percentage points below the industry average and 8 percentage points lower than rival Ethiopian Airlines, according to data from the International Air Transport Association.

-The airline’s main shareholders are the Kenyan government, with 29 per cent; Air France-KLM (26 per cent), and the International Finance Corporation (9.7 per cent).
+The airline’s main shareholders are the Kenyan government, with 29%; Air France-KLM (26%), and the International Finance Corporation (9.7%).